ksett737/LEAPs/content/leaps/LEAP-49.md

 All referrers automatically qualify for Tier 1.
 To qualify for Tier 2:

-- Referrers must be manually allowlisted by the Council in public forums and hardcoded in open source repos calculating trading rewards.
+- Referrers must be manually allowlisted by the Council in public forums and tracked in a transparent, open source manner (e.g. via a GitHub repo).
 This incentivises referrers attracting substantial volumes to be transparent with the community and disincentivises malicious activities like wash trading.
 - Referrers must generate $10,000 in fees over the 2 week epoch.
 This incentivises successful referrers to maintain Tier 2 status.

 Additional properties of the referral program: